appleseedhq/windows-deps/README.md

 5. Click OK to close the *Property Pages* window.

-6. Select appleseed.studio as the startup project (right-click on `appleseed.studio` in the Solution Explorer and select *Set as StartUp Project*).
+6. Right-click on the `appleseed.studio` project in the Solution Explorer and select *Set as StartUp Project*.

 7. Press F5 to start appleseed.studio.